%2F%2Fusers%2Ff6ea6d8b-9657-4b6e-967d-95f5ea19a27e%2Fratecard%2F467420588_552271870996747_933194355466984923_n.jpg&w=1200&q=75)

-Spanish Mackerel are a blast to catch in the Gulf.
-These speedy fish typically run 1-2 feet long and love to school up near the surface.
-You'll often spot them chasing bait in 20-40 feet of water, especially around structures like reefs or wrecks.
-Spring and fall are prime seasons as they migrate through.
-Guests love targeting Spanish because they put up an exciting fight on light tackle and taste great grilled fresh.
-To up your odds, try trolling small spoons or jigs that mimic their favorite prey like sardines or anchovies.
-A local trick is to look for birds diving - that usually means Spanish are feeding below.
-Just be ready for some acrobatics when you hook one - these fish love to jump and run!
+Spanish Mackerel are a blast to catch around Destin.
+These speedy swimmers usually run 1-2 feet long and love to school up near the surface.
+We find them within a few miles of shore, often around structures or following bait schools.
+Spring and fall are prime times, but summer can be good too.
+Folks love targeting Spanish Macks because they put up a great fight on light tackle and taste delicious grilled or smoked.
+To land one, try trolling small spoons or jigs behind the boat.
+My local tip?
+Watch for birds diving - that's often a dead giveaway for Spanish Mackerel feeding frenzies.
+Just ease up to the action, cast into the school, and hang on!
+These guys hit hard and run fast, so be ready for some reel-screaming action when you hook up.

 Vehicle Guest Capacity: 6